 ARGUMENT

-FERC has jurisdiction over all interstate transmissionS of electric Energy, whether SOLD AT wholesale or retail, bundled or unbundled.
+FERC has jurisdiction over all interstate transmission of electric Energy, whether SOLD AT wholesale or retail, bundled or unbundled.

-FERC’s interpretation of its jurisdiction over interstate electric transmissions under the FPA--declining jurisdiction when the transmission is for a retail sale and its cost is bundled with the cost of power--was error that the court of appeals should have rejected.
+FERC’s interpretation of its jurisdiction over interstate electric transmission under the FPA--declining jurisdiction when the transmission is for a retail sale and its cost is bundled with the cost of power--was error that the court of appeals should have rejected.
 It is contrary to the plain language of the statute and this Court’s interpretation of nearly identical language in the parallel provision of the Natural Gas Act.
-The court of appeals asserted that FERC had made a “permissible policy choice,” but the statute poses no choice at all: FERC’s jurisdiction over the terms of interstate transmissions is both mandatory and perfectly consistent with state regulation of the terms of retail sale.
+The court of appeals asserted that FERC had made a “permissible policy choice,” but the statute poses no choice at all: FERC’s jurisdiction over the terms of interstate transmission is both mandatory and perfectly consistent with state regulation of the terms of retail sale.
 Particularly in view of the important effects of the terms and conditions of interstate electric transmission on interstate commerce, the D.C.
 Circuit’s affirmance of FERC’s declination of jurisdiction was a serious error.

-A. The Federal Power Act Unambiguously Confers Federal Jurisdiction Over All Interstate Transmissions of Electric Power, Whether for Wholesale or Retail Sale, and Whether Unbundled or Bundled.
+A. The Federal Power Act Unambiguously Confers Federal Jurisdiction Over All Interstate Transmission of Electric Power, Whether for Wholesale or Retail Sale, and Whether Unbundled or Bundled.

-Section 201(b) of the FPA gives FERC explicit jurisdiction, without any stated limitation or qualification, over all interstate transmissions of electric energy.
+Section 201(b) of the FPA gives FERC explicit jurisdiction, without any stated limitation or qualification, over all interstate transmission of electric energy.
 Both FERC and the D.C.
-Circuit correctly ruled that this section grants jurisdiction over transmissions for both wholesale and retail sales, rejecting the contrary views of various parties.
+Circuit correctly ruled that this section grants jurisdiction over transmission for both wholesale and retail sales, rejecting the contrary views of various parties.
 But both FERC and the D.C.
-Circuit read into Section 201(b) an exclusion of the large percentage of interstate transmissions that are made for retail sales on a bundled basis.
+Circuit read into Section 201(b) an exclusion of the large percentage of interstate transmission that are made for retail sales on a bundled basis.
 This was error: both the agency and the court were bound by the plain words of the statute.
 Chevron U.S.A.
 Inc. v.
 NRDC, 467 U.S. 837, 842-43 (1984).

-1. FERC Has Jurisdiction Over Transmissions for Both Wholesale and Retail Sales
+1. FERC Has Jurisdiction Over Transmission for Both Wholesale and Retail Sales

 Section 201(b) provides, in two distinct phrases, that FERC has jurisdiction over (a) “the transmission of electric energy in interstate commerce,” and (b) “the sale of electric energy at wholesale . . . .”
 16 U.S.C. § 824(b).
 Section 201(a), 16 U.S.C. § 824(a), contains the same two phrases.
 The words “at wholesale” do not appear in the phrase describing transmission and do not limit FERC’s jurisdiction over transmission.

 FERC and the D.C.
 Circuit correctly concluded that FERC’s jurisdiction over interstate transmission extends to transmission for retail as well as wholesale sales.
 FERC held, “Unlike our jurisdiction over sales of electric energy, which section 201 specifically limits to sales at wholesale, the statute does not limit our transmission jurisdiction over public utilities to wholesale transmission . . . .”
 Pet.
 App.
 305a.
 The D.C.
-Circuit accepted this finding: “In this age of interconnected transmission grids, and given the accompanying technological complexities, we would be hard pressed to conclude that FERC’s interpretation of § 201 as giving it jurisdiction over both wholesale and retail transmissions is unreasonable or impermissible.”
+Circuit accepted this finding: “In this age of interconnected transmission grids, and given the accompanying technological complexities, we would be hard pressed to conclude that FERC’s interpretation of § 201 as giving it jurisdiction over both wholesale and retail transmission is unreasonable or impermissible.”
 Pet.
 App.
 35a.